Semih Özakça

 Semih Özakça (born 1989) is a Turkish teacher and activist.

 Özakça was a teacher at Mardin Mazıdağı Cumhuriyet Primary School.
 He was expelled from his job following the 2016 Turkish coup d'état attempt, after which a state of emergency (OHAL) was declared.
-Similarly, the academician Nuriye Gülmen, who was dismissed as a result of the Decree Law, started a protest in front of the Human Rights Monument on Yüksel Street in Ankara to take her job back and Özakça joined her on 23 November 2016.
+Similarly, the academic Nuriye Gülmen, who was dismissed as a result of the Decree Law, started a protest in front of the Human Rights Monument on Yüksel Street in Ankara to take her job back and Özakça joined her on 23 November 2016.
 He later started a hunger strike with Gülmen.
 During this period, Özakça's weight fell from 86 kilos to 45 kilos and he ended the hunger strike on 26 January 2018 after the OHAL Commission rejected the objection regarding the issuance of the Decree Law.

 Judicial process

 On 22 June 2017, Semih Özakça and Nuriye Gülmen applied to the Constitutional Court of Turkey with the request for lifting their detention, as they had started to suffer from health issues due to the hunger strike.
 On 28 June, the Constitutional Court unanimously rejected the application by Özakça and Gülmen.
 In its response, the Court stated that "there was no situation requiring an immediate injunction to terminate the applicants' detention as there was not any threat available to pose a danger to their lives, their material or moral integrity".
 Gülmen and Özakça's health conditions in prison were monitored by physicians, and attempts to refer to them to a hospital for further control were rejected by Gülmen and Özakça, although measures were taken for emergencies and treatment at the prison's hospital.

 On 20 October 2017, following a court hearing in Ankara, Özakça was released on condition of wearing electronic handcuffs.

 At the sixth hearing of the case, Semih Özakça was acquitted of all the charges against which he was tried.